brave/browser-laptop/docs/state.md

       activeMixedContent: boolean, // has active mixed content
       passiveMixedContent: boolean, // has passive mixed content },
-    parentWindowKey: number, // the key of the window this frame was opened from
     parentFrameKey: number, // the key of the frame this frame was opened from
     contextMenuDetail: {...},
     modalPromptDetail: {...},